Open Source · Apache 2.0

 Terminal

-Or use alias-based transparent wrapping so every install goes through immunity automatically:
+Or use alias-based transparent wrapping so every install goes through immunity supplychain automatically:

 .bashrc / .zshrc